Employment Discrimination Claims Related to Vaccination Refusal – Disability

 - Consider establishing a vaccine exemption review committee to decide exemption requests.
 Ideally, exemption requests will be de-identified to remove the employee’s name, identifying information and any non-relevant information including protected characteristics.
 Legal counsel should be consulted in most cases.

 White and Williams’s Labor and Employment Group is closely monitoring the COVID-19 vaccine rollout in anticipation of the general deployment of the vaccine across all industries (not just healthcare).
 You can read our first post related to what the vaccine means, Incoming Relief: The COVID-19 Vaccine Rollout, and our second post on religious discrimination claims, Employment Discrimination Claims Related to Vaccination Refusal – Religious Beliefs.
-Please join us on Wednesday, January 13, 2021 for a webinar to discuss the above, plus how to structure a vaccination policy, what are the legal required (and suggested) training and ways to encourage employees to get the vaccine and how to understand the broader impact of the vaccine to employers.

 If you have any questions please contact Tanya A. Salgado (firstname.lastname@example.org; 215.864.6368), Jim Anelli (email@example.com; 201.368.7224) or any other member of the Labor and Employment Practice Group.